nayanadasgupta/nayanadasgupta.github.io/content/articles/a-step-into-the-unknown/index.md

     - 'Writing'
 ---

 This is my first blog post.
-I'm not yet sure about what I will write about here, but I'm excited to get started.
+I'm not yet sure about what I will write about here nor how often I will write, but I'm excited to step into the unknown and get started.